-Campground owners are bound to see things differently than their employees do.
+Campground owners are bound to see things differently than working campers do.
 As the business owner or campground manager, their perspective may be quite different from that of the RVer.

 Q. What would you like RVers to know about campground work?

 A. That for the most part, and in general, campground work is fun!
 Living and working in the outdoors is a blessing and gives a person the opportunity to connect with all aspects of nature from weather to wildlife.

 Q. What is it about your best working campers that makes them stand out above the rest?